pkminor/CeaserCipher/README.md

 ## User Requirements

 Users can perform the following actions;
-- Enter plain text which should be a string
+- Enter plain text which should be a string.
-- Specify encrypt key which should be an integer between 1 and 25, both limits inclusive
+- Specify encrypt key which should be an integer between 1 and 25, both limits inclusive.